 This is why we created the Saprea Retreat—to improve lives and in some cases save lives.
 The retreat provides education on the impacts of trauma, tools to support long-term healing, and opportunities to connect with fellow survivors.
 At the retreat, survivors participate in classes and experiential activities that reinforce that they are deserving of compassion and healing, and are not alone in the trauma they experienced.
 Our own post-retreat surveys indicate that more than 70% of participants stay in contact with their someone they met while attending the retreat, even after a year has passed.

-Three weeks each month, the Saprea Retreat hosts survivors from Monday to Thursday at its Utah and Georgia locations.
+Three weeks each month, the Saprea Retreat hosts survivors from Monday to Thursday.
 Participants gather for an immersive experience where they can learn, reflect, and engage in a variety of activities that help increase feelings of well-being and empowerment.
 Thanks to the generosity of donors, the Saprea Retreat is free to any woman who was sexually abused at or before age 18.
 More details about the retreat and the application process can be found at saprea.org.